lemuelkumarga/titanic/README.md

 </div>

-Cabins further away from the lifeboats will have a more difficult time surviving, hence we should assume that where passengers stay will have an impact on their survivalhood.
-However, the cabin positions can only determine survivalhood partially, given that passengers may not be at their cabins during the time of crash.
+Passengers staying further away from the lifeboats will have more difficult time surviving, hence we should assume that the cabin positions will have an impact on their survivalhood.
+However, given that passengers may not be at their cabins during the time of crash, this impact may not be significant.

-A more detailed deck plan can be found
+A more detailed deck plan can be found in the
-<a href="https://www.encyclopedia-titanica.org/titanic-deckplans/b-deck.html" target="_blank">here</a>.
+<a href="https://www.encyclopedia-titanica.org/titanic-deckplans/b-deck.html" target="_blank">Encyclopedia
-As can be seen, the letter of the cabin represents the deck (floor) where the room is located.
-We also see that odd numbers correspond to one side of the Titanic, while even numbers correspond to the other.
+Titanica</a>.
+As shown from the deck plans, the letter of the cabin represents the floor of the room, while the odd and even numbers corresponds to the left and right side of Titanic respectively.

-We will break down the cabin position into three constituents: the cabin floor, the cabin number (odd or even), and the number of cabins specified.

 ``` r
 getCabinFloor <- function(x) {